 Disadvantages for small brands:

-- Many platforms are yet too pricey for small brands to afford, or if they have cheaper subscription packages, they usually limit the features available, encouraging upgrades
+- Expensive - many platforms are yet too pricey for small brands to afford, or if they have cheaper subscription packages, they usually limit the features available, encouraging upgrades

-- Some platforms are databases with influencers, so you need to filter and review all the candidates.
+- Time-consuming - most of the platforms are databases with influencers, so you need to filter and review all the candidates.
 In general, these platforms are dedicated to more prominent brands that have both budgets and dedicated teams for Influencer Marketing

-- Another challenge for small brands is engagement.
-After you built a decent list with potential influencers, you still have to do all the reach out yourself, which is not ideal, and of course, the reply rate will be low
+- Engagement - another challenge for small brands is engagement.
+After you have built a decent list of potential influencers, you still have to do all the reach out yourself, which is not ideal, and of course, the reply rate will be low

 Small, emerging brands lack the time and financial resources to leverage influencers in their strategy.
 At Social Cat, we designed a product that saves you both time and money.